 Come by anytime, no pre-registration required (Please note demo may be postponed due to wet conditions)

 Where: DeSoto State Park-Fort Payne, Alabama-Country Store & Information Center on County Road 89

 Fee: Free and open to everyone, stop by anytime for demo.
-Masks are respectfully requested when in proximity of others not in your household.
-For any information, email Brittney.Hughes@dcnr.alabama.gov
+For any information, call 256.997.5025 or email Brittney.Hughes@dcnr.alabama.gov